vphill/web-archiving-course/README.md

 There are fourteen modules in total starting the first week of class and ending the last week of the semester.

-Each week there is an **_Overview and Objectives_** which gives you an idea of what is going to be happening in this week's module.
+Each week there is an **_Overview and Objectives_** section which gives students an idea of what is going to be happening in that week's module.

 The **_Readings_** page will list the required and optional readings for that week.
-In addition to traditional readings, there are videos and sometimes audio recordings for you to listen to.
+In addition to traditional readings, there are videos and sometimes audio recordings for students to listen to.

-A feature of each module called _**Exploring Web Archives**_ is included to give you a bit of a guided introduction to the wide range of web archives and collections that exist around the world.
+A feature of each module called _**Exploring Web Archives**_ is included to give students a bit of a guided introduction to the wide range of web archives and collections that exist around the world.
 These explorations are generally a part of the weekly discussion.

 Finally, in each module there is a **_Discussion_** related to the topics covered that week.
-Additionally, the web archives you explored in the Exploring Web Archives section will come back as part of the weekly discussion.
+Additionally, the web archives the students explored in the Exploring Web Archives section will come back as part of the weekly discussion.

-Generally the current week's module and the following week's module will get published for those that like to work a bit ahead.
-The graded discussions are opened on Monday morning the module week.
+Generally the current week's module and the following week's module will get published for students that like to work a bit ahead.
+The graded discussions are opened on Monday morning of the module week.

 In addition to weekly readings, activities, and discussions, there are four major [assignments](./assignments/) spread across the semester.
 The final assignment is informed by the third assignment.